wagtail/wagtail/docs/contributing/first_contribution_guide.md

 ### 6. Contributing a solution

-**Important:** We only use GitHub's issue assignment feature to members of the Wagtail core team.
-If an issue is not assigned to anyone, feel free to work on it, **no need to ask "please assign me this issue"**.
+**Important:** If an issue is not assigned to anyone and doesn’t already have a pull request, feel free to work on it, **no need to ask "please assign me this issue"**.
+We only use GitHub's issue assignment feature to assign certain issues to members of the Wagtail core team.

 If you feel ready to contribute a solution, now is a good time to add a comment to the issue describing your intention to do so, to prevent duplicating efforts.
 Instead of asking "please assign me this issue", write something similar to the following: